Epifania Maglienti's Ancestors

 Bernardo Quartararo was the son of Giacomo Quartararo, but where or when he was born is unknown.
 What is known is that he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
 On January 7, 1544, Sciacca notary Pietro Falco filed a notarial marriage contract for Bernardo to marry Vita Venezia, whose ancestry is unknown.
 (Mouse over and click on their marriage contract entry right to enlarge in a new window or tab.)
 A Sciacca church marriage record can not be found for Bernardo and Vita, because this year is not available for research in any of the Sciacca church records, but they probably married soon after the contract was filed.

-Only five mother church baptism records have been found for the children of Bernardo and Vita Quartararo as follows — Calogera on October 18, 1547; Nunzia Antonella on November 2, 1550; ancestor Francesca; Giacomo, named after his paternal grandfather, was baptized as Jacopo Philippo on September 12, 1557; and Angila on September 10, 1559.
+Six mother church baptism records have been found for the children of Bernardo and Vita Quartararo as follows — Calogera on October 18, 1547; Nunzia Antonella on November 2, 1550; ancestor Francesca; Giacomo, named after his paternal grandfather, was baptized as Jacopo Philippo on September 12, 1557; Angila on September 10, 1559, and Margaritella, who was baptized as an infant on August 21, 1563.

-Nothing is known about Bernardo’s father Giacomo, except that his named is listed as Jacopo on his grandson Giacomo’s baptism record.
+Nothing is known about Bernardo’s father Giacomo, except that his named is listed as Jacopo on two of his grandchildren’s baptism records.
 It is also not known when Bernardo, Vita or Giacomo died.
 Unfortunately, at this time, nothing else is known about them.

 ~<^>~